 Stress: A challenge to a person’s capacity to adapt to inner and outer demands.
 Stress typically produces physiological and emotional arousal and elicits cognitive and behavioural efforts to cope with stress.
 One of the most significant sources of stress is any form of change; any event that requires you to make a readjustment can be a stressor, both negative and positive events that require re-adjustment can cause stress.

 In a fast-paced world, it is easy to overwork yourself, take on too many commitments and extend yourself to the point of exhaustion.
 This imbalance can weaken the body.
-If we take care of ourselves by eating properly, getting enough rest and exercise, along with practicing techniques that release tension and balance our bodies – then our resistance is strong.
+If we take care of ourselves by eating properly, getting enough rest and exercise, along with practising techniques that release tension and balance our bodies – then our resistance is strong.
 If, on the other hand, we abuse our bodies, push ourselves too hard, eat poorly, don’t exercise, and fail to release tension, our systems weaken, leaving us more prone to illness.

 Generally, there are three types of stressors: